q2ebanking/boa-constrictor/Boa.Constrictor.RestSharp/README.md

 ## What is this package?

 `Boa.Constrictor.RestSharp` is the interaction library for [RestSharp](https://restsharp.dev/).
-It was the second Boa Constrictor interation library implemented as part of the project.
+It was the second Boa Constrictor interaction library implemented as part of the project.

 ## How do I get started?